thalerjonathan/rust-ddd/reports/day1/README.md

 - **Declare Availability.** As a Referee I want to declare Availability to a given Fixture, so that the admin knows for which Fixture I am available and which not.
 - **Withdraw Availability.** As a Referee I want to be able to withdraw a previously declared Availability, so that I am flexible with declaring my Availabilities.
+- **Lock Availabilities.** As a User I want to lock Availabilities, so that Referees are not able to concurrently change them while I am working on Assignments.
+- **Unlock Availabilities.** As a User I want to unlock Availabilities after I have locked them, so that Referees can declare or withdraw their Availabilities again.

 #### Assignment